EbukaMoneme/scheduler/README.md

 Interview Scheduler is a React application that allows users to book and cancel interviews.
 We combine a concise API with a WebSocket server to build a realtime experience.

 ## Technical Specifications
-React
+React,
-Webpack, Babel
+Webpack, Babel,
-Axios, WebSockets
+WebSockets,
-Axios
+Axios,
 Storybook, Webpack Dev Server, Jest, Testing Library

 ## Final Product